cunnie/cloud_storage_benchmarks/README.md

 ## Cloud Storage Benchmarks

 This repo contains benchmarks of Infrastructure as a Service (Iaas) disk storage systems (e.g. AWS's gp2 & io1, Azure's Standard & Premium storage).
 This repo does _not_ contain benchmarks of non-disk storage system (e.g. no benchmarks for Amazon S3 (Simple Cloud Storage Service)).

 The benchmarks are catalogued by the benchmarking software, e.g. the newest benchmarks are stored in the `gobonniego-1.0.7/` directory, benchmarks created by the [GoBonnieGo](https://github.com/cunnie/gobonniego) filesystem benchmarking app version 1.0.7.

+This repo contains the raw benchmark data.
+For an interpretation of the data, please refer to *[Benchmarking the Disk Speed of IaaSes](http://engineering.pivotal.io/post/gobonniego_results/)* in the Pivotal Engineering Journal.

 The GoBonnieGo results are in JSON, one terribly-long line of JSON.
 Users may find it convenient to use a JSON utility such as [`jq`](https://stedolan.github.io/jq/) to parse the results.

 In the following example, we use `jq` to output the IOPS of the ten runs of GoBonnieGo's benchmark on the Google SSD 256 GiB disk:

 ```
 jq -r .results[].iops < gobonniego-1.0.7/gce_pd-ssd-256.json